 I have microfiber furniture.
 I was wondering how do I get the odor of people sitting on it and the body odor out of it?
 Can I spray Febreeze on it, or not?

-I have red microfiber furniture.
+I have red microfiber furniture from Ashley's furniture.
 It has dark spots all over it from juice spills, water stains, and my toddler had an accident on it as well (urine).
+It says to use a little water and shampoo to clean it with; I tried and have had no luck yet.
+What can I do ?

 How can I remove oily hair smell from microfiber sofa pillows?